ArikVoronov/Machine-Learning/README.md

 # Reinforcement Learning

 * Pong - RL algorithm learning to play the classic game Pong (my version, somewhat similar to the Atari version).
-The algorithm uses my ConvNet code, with 2 fully connected layers.
+The algorithm uses my ConvNet code.
+However, in this example, the net is built from 2 fully connected layers only, using the game variables (such as ball speed and position) as input directly.